HuangChiEn/easy_config/README.md

 ---

-### TODO list :
+### 🚧 TODO list :
+0. Release known issue area in v2.5.6 and hot-fix in v2.6.
+1. Tag v2.6 as stable version.
-0. Next version v3.0 is under development, stateless interface will be introduced as one of new features
+2. Next version v3.0 is under development, stateless interface will be introduced as one of new features
-1. Known issue : commendline argument will not update sub_config arguments, will be fixed in v3.0
-2. Nested argument intepolation may be one of features in v3.0
+3. Nested argument intepolation may be one of features in v3.0
-3. You can preview the v3.0 prototype of codebase under ./dev folder
+4. You can preview the v3.0 prototype of codebase under ./dev folder

+---

+### 🐞 Known issues :
+1. allow_overwrite flag also allow you overwrite the entire section by a config value, most of case it should not a expected behavior (pitfall)
+2. Commendline argument CAN NOT update the arguments in sub_config (bug)

 ---
 ### Package demo ~